-- To improve sound quality, all participants will be muted for the duration of the webinar.
+- To improve sound quality, please make sure your microphone is muted for the duration of the webinar content.
 If you want to ask a question you have two options: - 1.
-Enter your query where it says "Enter a question for staff" and click send.
-Erin will type a response or read your question aloud when we pause for Q&A. - 2.
+Enter your question into the Q&A section and click send.
+We will type a response or read your question aloud when we pause for Q&A. - 2.
 Write it down and contact us after the webinar.
-We have a lot of material to cover, so you may prefer to have a more in-depth discussion later. - We may ask you to raise your "hand" in the webinar dialogue box to confirm participants can hear us. - If you experience a technical glitch, please type it into the question box, since we can't hear you.
+We have a lot of material to cover, so you may prefer to have a more in-depth discussion later. - If you experience a technical glitch, please type it into the question box or chat, since we can't hear you.
 (We may not know about the glitch unless you say something!)